Ministry of Women's Affairs (Afghanistan): Mission

-To ensure that Afghanistan women's legal, economic, social, political, and civic rights including their right to be free from all forms of violence and discrimination are respected, promoted and fulfilled.
+To ensure that Afghanistan women's legal, economic, social, political, and civic rights including their right to be free from all forms of violence and discrimination were respected, promoted and fulfilled.

 Structure and priorities

-As the prime agency for women's advancement, MOWA is headed by a Minister who reports directly to the President and is a member of the Cabinet.
-The Minister is supported by a deputy minister for technical concerns and another for administrative and financial matters.
+As the prime agency for women's advancement, MOWA was headed by a Minister who reported directly to the President and was a member of the Cabinet.
+The Minister was supported by a deputy minister for technical concerns and another for administrative and financial matters.

-In the fiscal year March 2004 – 2005, MOWA has a total of 1,268 staff in Kabul and 28 other provinces.
-Provincial Department of Women's Affairs have not yet been set up in the provinces of Uruzan, Paktika, Daykundi and Panjshir.
+In the fiscal year March 2004 – 2005, MOWA had a total of 1,268 staff in Kabul and 28 other provinces.
+Provincial Departments of Women's Affairs have not yet been set up in the provinces of Uruzan, Paktika, Daykundi and Panjshir.

 Legal protection

-With the adoption of the new Constitution defining the country's legal system and criteria, this department develops and expands its work within the Constitutional framework in order to further gender equality in the country.
-It liaises with the Ministry of Justice and the Commission of Judicial Reform to ensure that women's human rights be explicitly recognized and protected in the judicial system and the standards set under international human rights instruments and being fulfilled.
+With the adoption of the new Constitution defining the country's legal system and criteria, this department developed and expanded its work within the Constitutional framework in order to further gender equality in the country.
+It liaised with the Ministry of Justice and the Commission of Judicial Reform to ensure that women's human rights be explicitly recognized and protected in the judicial system and the standards set under international human rights instruments and being fulfilled.

 Women's Affairs Ministers of Afghanistan

+Former Ministers of Woman Affairs MOWA: